Nephrotic syndrome is a kidney disorder that causes your body to pass too much protein in your urine.

 Medications might include:

 Blood pressure medications.
 Drugs called angiotensin-converting enzyme (ACE) inhibitors reduce blood pressure and the amount of protein released in urine.
-Medications in this category include lisinopril (Prinvil, Qbrelis, Zestril), benazepril (Lotensin), captopril and enalapril (Vasotec).
+Medications in this category include lisinopril (Prinivil, Qbrelis, Zestril), benazepril (Lotensin), captopril and enalapril (Vasotec).

 Another group of drugs that works similarly is called angiotensin II receptor blockers (ARBs) and includes losartan (Cozaar) and valsartan (Diovan).
 Other medications, such as renin inhibitors, also might be used, though ACE inhibitors and ARBs are generally used first.